retroelec/T-HMI-C64/README.md

 "Software stuff" not emulated resp. known bugs (list probably not conclusive):

+- no SID emulation (no sound support of development board)
+- timing issues (e.g. no linecrunching possible - ESP32 is too slow)
-- no SID emulation (and no plans to do this)
+- no tape/disk drive emulation (and no plans to do this)
-- no tape/disk drive emulation
-- VIC registers $d011 is only partly implemented yet (todo: bit 3+4)
+- VIC yscroll (bit 0-2 of reg. $d011) does not work properly at top and bottom
 - not all "illegal" opcodes of the 6502 CPU are implemented yet
 - some games have graphic errors
 - some games are not working at all